MAPCATcom/mapcat-docs/doc-source-md/development-frameworks/mapbox.md

 # Using MAPCAT vector based map tiles with Mapbox GL JS

 You can use [MAPCAT](http://mapcat.com) services on your website with our [Mapbox GL JS](https://www.npmjs.com/package/@mapcat/mapbox-gl) fork which offers you a JavaScript library that renders interactive maps from vector tiles using WebGL.
 This fork is able to use multilanguage (i18n) support over [Mapbox GL JS](https://www.mapbox.com).
-We intend to periodically update this fork from the original Mapbox GL JS repository, so if you don't want to use our multilanguage feature you can use original [Mapbox GL JS](https://www.mapbox.com).
+We intend to periodically update this fork from the original Mapbox GL JS repository.
+If you don't want to use our multilanguage feature, you can use the original [Mapbox GL JS](https://www.mapbox.com).

 The following example gives you a quick start how to use MAPCAT in a single page HTML with our [Mapbox GL JS](https://www.npmjs.com/package/@mapcat/mapbox-gl) fork.